MUSA Cancún Underwater Art Museum: Tickets

 UNDERWATER GALLERY

-MUSA Cancún Underwater Art Museum Tickets and Information
+MUSA Cancún Underwater Art Museum - Tickets and Visitor Information

-What You See at Is MUSA Cancún Underwater Art Museum
+What You Can See at MUSA Underwater Art Museum

 About MUSA Cancún Underwater Art Museum

-MUSA was established in 2009 as a collaboration between the Mexican government, the National Marine Park, and the Cancún Nautical Association, with its goal being to redirect tourist activity from the fragile coral reefs in the area while encouraging the growth of artificial reefs at the same time.
-The underwater structures provide a foundation for new coral to flourish, protecting marine life and the natural ecosystem.
+The site was established in 2009 as a collaboration between the Mexican government, the National Marine Park, and the Cancún Nautical Association.
+The aim was to redirect visitors away from fragile natural reefs while encouraging the growth of artificial reefs.

 The Submerged Sculptures

-The sculptures that form the unique underwater gallery were all created by different artists which was done intentionally to ensure they are all different!
-The sculptures range from realistic human figures to abstract shapes.
-They offer an amazing and thought-provoking experience for divers, snorkelers, and those exploring by glass-bottom boat.
+The sculptures were all created by different artists to ensure no two are alike.
+They range in size and shape from realistic human figures to abstract shapes and create a thought-provoking experience for divers, snorkellers, and those visiting by glass-bottom boat.

-This blend of art and conservation makes MUSA a model for protecting delicate underwater ecosystems, and a concept that could be replicated in reef areas around the world!
+The blend of art and conservation makes MUSA a model for protecting delicate underwater ecosystems, and a concept that could be replicated in reef areas around the world.

 1. Diving at Manchones Reef